 Suggested Tour: 13 Nights 14 Days Cultural Rajasthan Tour

-What is Onam Festival?
+What is the Onam Festival?

-Once upon a time there was might demon king named Mahabali.
+Once upon a time, there was might demon king named Mahabali.
 He brought a golden age in Kerala.
 Everyone in his kingdom was happy and prosperous.
 Even though he was benevolent and did good deeds but there was only one shortcoming in him that is, he was egoistic.
 His egoistic drawback was used by Gods against him and which came to an end to him and his kingdom.
 However, his good deeds make Gods grant him a boon that he can visit his near and dear ones once in a life.
 So it is the visit of Mahabali that is celebrated as Onam every year, ever since.
-There is another legend according to which a Vishnu’s 5th incarnation Lord Parshu Ram when restored Kerala from the deep of the sea by throwing his axe, the day is considered to be observed as Onam to mark this magnificent mythological incidence.
+There is another legend according to which a Vishnu’s 5th incarnation Lord Parshu Ram when restored Kerala from the deep of the sea by throwing his ax, the day is considered to be observed as Onam to mark this magnificent mythological incidence.

-- Center of attraction of this festival is the grand feast called Onasadya, prepared on Thiruonam.
+- Center of the attraction of this festival is the grand feast called Onasadya, prepared on Thiruonam.
 It is served on banana leafs and comprises approx 13 diets in it.

 - Onam also has Snake Boat Festival –‘Vallamkali’.

 - A household in Kerala keeps flower mats in front of their houses to welcome King Mahabali.